timothyjulian/timothyjulian.github.io/content/posts/3-spring-boot-scripting-language-runner/index.md

 }
 {{< /chart >}}

+---

-## Conclusions
+## 🏁 Conclusions

-Some conclusions can be made from this experiment.
+Here’s what I learned:

-1. Performance Comparison:
+1. **Performance:**
-    - `JavaScript`: This language showed the best performance for repeated requests, with an initial high time cost but quickly stabilizing to around `10`-`15ms` per request.
+    - `JavaScript` is the speed king for repeated requests.
-    - `Groovy`: `Groovy` performed comparably to `JavaScript` for repeated requests, with stable time costs around `20ms`, making it a reliable choice.
+    - `Groovy` is a solid, reliable choice.
-    - `Python`: `Python` had the highest initial time cost and remained the slowest across multiple requests, though it showed some improvement over time.

-2. Use Case: Choosing a scripting language for configuration depends on the specific needs of the application. `JavaScript` and `Groovy` provide quick response times suitable for high-frequency configuration changes.

-This experiment illustrates how using scripting languages for configurations can offer flexibility and dynamism in adjusting software behavior, though performance considerations are crucial in selecting the appropriate language.
+    - `Python` lags behind, but still works if you need it.
+2. **Use Case:**
+    - Pick your scripting language based on your app’s needs.
+If you want speed and flexibility, JavaScript or Groovy are great picks.

+Using scripting languages for config can make your app super flexible, but always keep performance in mind.

-Full code can be found here: [spring-boot-script-runner](https://github.com/timothyjulian/spring-boot-script-runner)
+Full code is here: [spring-boot-script-runner](https://github.com/timothyjulian/spring-boot-script-runner) 🛠️